 An expert in coil design, Rohan helped develop the first commercial functional magnetic resonance imaging machine before joining the McLean Imaging Center.
-His interest in how electromagnetic fields interact with nerve cells led to a pioneering 2004 study showing that LFMS brought immediate mood improvement for 23 out of 30 patients suffering from the depression phase of bipolar disorder.
-In 2014, using his tabletop device, he confirmed those results: a single 20-minute treatment brought significant, rapid mood elevation for patients suffering from bipolar or major depression.
+His interest in how electromagnetic fields interact with nerve cells led to a pioneering 2004 study showing that LFMS brought immediate mood improvement for 23 out of 30 patients struggling with the depression phase of bipolar disorder.
+In 2014, using his tabletop device, he confirmed those results: a single 20-minute treatment brought significant, rapid mood elevation for patients struggling with bipolar or major depression.

 “LFMS uses electromagnetic fields that are a fraction of the strength but at a much higher frequency than treatments such as electroconvulsive therapy or transcranial magnetic stimulation,” said Rohan.
 “It’s as if LFMS provides a nudge within the cortex—the brain’s surface layer—like a pharmaceutical would.
 The other treatments are analogous to pressing the reset or the override button.”

 Those differences may explain the lack of side effects—and the quick response.
 Electroconvulsive therapy and transcranial magnetic stimulation, in contrast, require multiple treatments and, like antidepressant medications, can take four to six weeks to begin working.